 My top tips for others looking to start their own business.

-You should start by thinking about how you can present your brand and your products online.
+You should start by thinking about how you can build your brand and present your products online.

 First, it’s absolutely essential to get product photos done right.
 Personally, I find that’s the hardest part of creating my website.